toddledev/documentation/docs/15-connecting-data/02-working-with-apis/index.md

    - parameters with `null` values are skipped

 ::: tip
-For a detailed explanation of URL structure, check out the [blog post about URLs](https://blog.nordcraft.com/urls-how-do-they-really-work).
+For a detailed explanation of URL structure, read our blog post about [how URLs really work](https://blog.nordcraft.com/urls-how-do-they-really-work).
 :::

 ### Set request headers